Five Top Procurement Leaders Look at What New Year Will Bring

 That means procurement’s secret weapon in 2017 will be spend insight.
 Even before the inevitable cost-cutting demands happen, those at the top of their game will have sliced and diced their company spend data and be poised to take action where it will have the most impact.
 Prices have been squeezed hard over the last 8 or so years, so the biggest impact will come from challenging demand and scope, rather than boring old price.

-To do this, sourcing will need to incorporate more PMO functionality, as future projects will encompass demand management activities such controlling waste, reducing overall demand, and eliminating excess quality.
+To do this, sourcing will need to incorporate more PMO functionality, as future projects will encompass demand planning and management activities such controlling waste, reducing overall demand, and eliminating excess quality.
 Another area to look at is cost structure transformation.
 Projects in this area will focus on things like process re-engineering, consortium-based purchasing and supplier continuous improvement programs.
 Sourcing organizations will need modern tools, and they’ll either need to develop or attract sourcing professionals with more project management skills.

 Organizations that are unprepared will be chasing the same low value targets as always - cutting travel and Post-it notes, and freezing laptop upgrades.